CycloneDX/cyclonedx-cocoapods/README.md

 ### From Source

 First, clone/copy the source code from GitHub.
-Then in the source code directory run these ommands:
+Then in the source code directory run these commands (substituting the actual version number for `x.x.x`):

 ```shell
 gem build cyclonedx-cocoapods.gemspec